Meanwhile, across the English channel, EU waits

 Finland’s Prime Minister Antti Rinne, whose country currently holds the EU’s rotating presidency, has said an extension lacks widespread support, and to be acceptable would probably require “some sort of future scenario … to underline that something sensible could start happening.”

-He told Finnish lawmakers Wednesday that there is “no sense” granting Britain an extension “that seems to lead nowhere, and I don’t think it’s possible to find majority support for such an extension.”
+He told reporters Wednesday that there is “no sense” granting Britain an extension “that seems to lead nowhere, and I don’t think it’s possible to find majority support for such an extension.”
 The EU, Rinne said, needs “a perspective that would change the situation for a sensible, better direction.”

 Jari Tanner in Helsinki and Sylvie Corbet in Paris contributed to this report.